Inter-service communication rarely fails on the happy path. It fails in timeouts, retries, and assumptions each side forgot to make explicit.

 Fault Tolerance Patterns

-How to choose a pattern
+How to choose an interaction pattern

 If the operation is money/order critical, check idempotency and ordering before selecting a pattern.